debops/debops/docs/ansible/roles/ldap/ldap-access.rst

 ``shell``        Grants access to the UNIX environment through a service, for
                  example SSH.
-To be fully effective, a given LDAP entry also needs to have a corresponding ``host`` attribute with the ``posix:`` value which specifices the hosts on which the accounts and groups are present, as well as required objet classes (``posixAccount``, ``posixGroup``, ``posixGroupId``).
+To be fully effective, a given LDAP entry also needs to have a corresponding ``host`` attribute with the ``posix:`` value which specifies the hosts on which the accounts and groups are present, as well as required object classes (``posixAccount``, ``posixGroup``, ``posixGroupId``).
                  See "Host-based access control" below for more details.
 ---------------- ------------------------------------------------------------